sieke13/namegenerator/Develop/README.md

 ## License

-This project is under licence MIT.
+This project is under licence I Dont Have License.

 ## Questions